ModelEarth/localsite/start/cloudflare/README.md

 https://www.youtube.com/watch?time_continue=1&v=mVzdEl5G0iM
 -->

+- Select "Full"
+- SSL/TLS Recommender

 Click "Enable HSTS" - Turn on all 4, set Max Age Header to 12 months.
 (6 months is too short for hstspreload.org)

-- Minimum TLS Version: Minimum TSL 1.2
+- Minimum TLS Version: Minimum TSL 1.2 ( but use TSL 1.3)
 - Leave the default of "TLS 1.3" as "On"
 - Keep on "Automatic HTTPS Rewrites" (ON by default) - Allows Cloudflare to automatically change all links in the HTML to https when appropriate, including links to external sites.
+- Certificate Transparency Monitoring - ON.
+Receive an email when a Certificate Authority issues a certificate for your domain.

 Go to [hstspreload.org](https://hstspreload.org) and click two checkboxes here so browsers always preload as https.